Frank Hanna (footballer, born 1924)

-Frank Hanna (5 April 1924 – 28 November 2010) was a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
+Frank Hanna (5 April 1924 – 28 November 2010) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).

 In 1948 he was badly injured when Jack Dyer strongly bumped him, breaking his collarbone and suffering a concussion.
 He was carried from the ground on the stretcher and Dyer played the remainder of the game thinking he had killed Hanna.

 In 1949 he coached the Horsham Football Club before moving to Tasmania in 1950 to coach Yeoman Football Club and then Burnie Football Club from 1951.